Armored Core: Manga Armored Core: Tower City Blade is a manga by Fujimi Shobo based on the game. It was serialized in Dragon Age Pure between March 14 and April 14, 2007. A project called Armored Core: Fort Tower Song was to consist of a book and an anime also released in 2007. The book was completed but the anime was not. By 2011 FromSoftware canceled the anime project due to View Works shutting down.

+Television

+The series was one to appear as the focus of its own episode of Tim Miller's anthology series Secret Level (2024), titled Armored Core: Asset Management and starring the performances of Keanu Reeves, Erin Yvette, Temuera Morrison, Patrick Schwarzenegger, and Steve Blum.

 Legacy

 The making of Armored Core solidified FromSoftware's development skills, and in July 1999, they released the multiplayer action game Frame Gride for the Sega Dreamcast.
 The company's focus would shift from RPGs to mech games due in part to the success of the Armored Core series.
 In 2002, FromSoftware released the mech action game Murakumo: Renegade Mech Pursuit for the Xbox.
 In 2004, they released another Xbox title, Metal Wolf Chaos.
 In 2005, FromSoftware would start to produce a series of licensed games based on the various anime properties under the banner Another Century's Episode.
-Kenichiro Tsukuda, the producer of the Armored Core series produced a very similar video game called Daemon X Machina that was released for the Nintendo Switch and Microsoft Windows.
+Kenichiro Tsukuda, the producer of the Armored Core series produced a similar video game called Daemon X Machina that was released for the Nintendo Switch and Microsoft Windows.

+Many of Armored Core's core gameplay philosophies, namely its open-ended customization options that affect gameplay, the necessity of mastering its cumbersome control scheme to succeed, large-scale battles requiring trial-and-error gameplay loop, and its deep yet vague lore scattered throughout, have since been an integral appeal of the Soulslike genre of videogames, as seen later with FromSoftware's more popular titles such as Demon's Souls, the Dark Souls trilogy, Bloodborne, Sekiro: Shadows Die Twice and Elden Ring.